 Mr Wylie is a member of the Federation of Regulatory Counsel, AIDA Reinsurance and Insurance Arbitration Society (US) and the Chicago and American bar associations.

-This biography is an extract from The International Who's Who of Insurance & Reinsurance Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Insurance & Reinsurance which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication